jnozzi/cocoadev.com/markdown/NSClassCustomSubclassBindings.md

 I want to design a project management application, and I need to draw a "Gantt Diagram" in a view.
-To do so, I use a General/NSTableView, and I created a custom General/NSCell subclass (M<nowiki/>yGantCell).
+To do so, I use a NSTableView, and I created a custom NSCell subclass (M<nowiki/>yGantCell).

 M<nowiki/>yGantCell is used to draw an "Gantt bar", from 4 values :